The Best Indian Restaurants in Montreal

 Le Taj

-More than 30 years after opening, this restaurant in the heart of downtown Montreal serves some wonderful Indian food.
+More than 30 years after opening in the heart of downtown Montreal, Le Taj serves some wonderful Indian food.
 Expect some classics – tikka, korma, vindaloo and other exquisite specialities meticulously chosen by the owner, Vinood Kapoor.
 The exotic decor is magnificent, and together with the impeccable and friendly service, this is quite a remarkable place to dine.
+For fans of buffets, this restaurant has a delicious and very generous buffet at lunchtime.
 Certainly one of our favorite Indian restaurants.
-For fans of buffets, Le Taj has a delicious buffet at lunchtime.
-Le Taj

 Montréal